 What telematics can do for your business

 There are a number of areas where telematics systems can benefit businesses.
 Telematics systems do more than just keep fleet managers abreast of the location of vehicles.
-They greatly streamline communication, job despatch and routing, and also record and transmit information on whether individual vehicles are in motion or stationary, their engine performance (including power-up, shutdown, idling or malfunctions), vehicle speed, driver conduct and more besides.
+They greatly streamline communication, job dispatch and routing, and also record and transmit information on whether individual vehicles are in motion or stationary, their engine performance (including power-up, shutdown, idling or malfunctions), vehicle speed, driver conduct and more besides.
 This benefits business in the following ways: